 2. Sketch Your Treehouse Design

-Depending on how elaborate of a design you want to construct, you may also want to add in a treehouse staircase, a trap door, a drawbridge, or even a treehouse with multiple rooms.
+Depending on how elaborate a design you want to construct, you may also want to add in a treehouse staircase, a trap door, a drawbridge, or even a treehouse with multiple rooms.
 Consider your personal design aesthetic and what your selected trees can actually withstand.
 Then meld the two together to create the clubhouse of your dreams.
 Now, this is how you build a sturdy tree house that will soon be the envy of all your friends.

 3. Remember That the Trees Will Keep Growing